 I do want to throw out one caveat:

-While maple syrup is miles better than its processed counterparts, it's still chock full of carbs.
-Use all sweeteners sparingly so as to avoid packing on the pounds or wreaking havoc on your blood sugar and lead to other problems.
+While maple syrup is miles better than its processed counterparts, it's still chock full of carbs and doesn't really have that much nutrition in it.
+Use all sweeteners sparingly so as to avoid packing on the pounds or wreaking havoc on your blood sugar that can lead to other problems.

 I always thought it was weird there were different grades of maple syrup.
 For years I was told (and read in many places) that Grade B syrup was the best.